 Contact Centers are used to abiding by the regulations set by lawmakers and industry groups.
-However, conversation will move from simple compliance with privacy regulation towards ethics.
+However, the conversation will move from simple compliance with privacy regulation towards ethics.

 Call centers handle vast quantities of personal data on a daily basis.
 As there’s a global trend in people becoming more and more aware of their privacy, regulation is tightening.
 A good example is GDPR, which came to effect in 2018 and aims to give EU citizens more control over how their personal data can be used by organizations.